 - Spiritual and Material Culture of the High Middle Ages

 - Medieval Science

 - Gasper, Giles E. M. , Panti, Cecilia Smithson, Hannah E, McLeish, Tom C.B.
 Lewis, N. Sonnesyn, S., Thomson, D. T. & et al (2019).
 Knowing and Speaking: Robert Grosseteste's De artibus liberalibus 'On the Liberal Arts' and De generatione sonorum 'On the Generation of Sounds'.
-Oxford University Press.
+Oxford: Oxford University Press.

 - Dinkova-Bruun, Greti, Gasper, Giles E.M., Huxtable, Michael, McLeish, Tom C.B., Panti, Cecilia & Smithson, Hannah (2013).
 The Dimensions of Colour: Robert Grosseteste's De colore Edition, Translation and Interdisciplinary analysis.
 Toronto: PIMS.

 - Gasper, G. (2004).
 Anselm of Canterbury and his Theological Inheritance.
 Aldershot: Ashgate.

 Chapter in book

 - Gasper, Giles E. M. (2020).
 'Creation, Light, and Redemption: Hexaemeral Thinking, Robert Grosseteste, and the Summa Halensis'.
 In The Summa Halensis: Sources and Context.
 Schumacher, L. De Gruyter.
 295-316.

 - Gasper, Giles E. M., Tanner, Brian K. , Sønnesyn, Sigbjørn O. & El-Bizri, Nader (2020).
 ‘Travelling Optics: Robert Grosseteste and the Optics behind the Rainbow’.
 In Travelling Wisdom.
 Etheridge, Christian & Campopiano, Michele Brepols.